 Qualifications: Preferred: Master’s degree in Counseling, Behavioral Health, and/or Social Work.
 Required: Advanced specialized certification, licensure or ordination, in addition to 5-plus years of prior operational experience in addiction recovery, counseling, coaching, direct services to homelessness populations, individuals dealing with addictive behaviors (including but not limited to substance use disorder, eating disorders and others), trauma, depression, and mental health.
 Must be able to demonstrate counseling and or coaching capability in accordance with standards for the position.
-Bilingual/Spanish a plus.
-Must be an evangelical Christian who lives a life dedicated to Christ so you can be an instrument of God’s hope, love, and forgiveness to the guests we serve.
+Bilingual English/Spanish a plus.
+Must be evangelical Christian, living a life dedicated to Christ, and be an instrument of God’s love, grace, hope, and forgiveness to all.

 Physical Demands: Caring for guests can be physically demanding.
 This individual will come in contact with individuals who are ill and/or contagious, and must take precautions to ensure the health and safety of everyone.
 Requires frequent sitting, standing, and walking; and lifting, carrying, pushing, and/or pulling objects weighing up to 50 pounds.

 Mental Demands: The population we serve is typically in crisis.
 This can cause emotional stress and compassion fatigue.
 GRM highly promotes employee self-care.

 Employment Status: Full-time 40 hours per week nonexempt; eligible for paid time off; eligible for benefits

 *Anticipate Flexible Schedules